 ENTX 740 ENVIRONMENTAL MICROBIOLOGY (Credit, 3 hours).
 This course will involve an advanced study of the practices of biodegradation and bioremediation with emphasis on microbial ecology.
-Specific topics include the basic concepts of and materials, and methods of detecting and measuring air pollutants and their effects on the environment
+Specific topics include the basic concepts of of air pollutants on plant and animal life and on inanimate objects and materials, and methods of detecting and measuring air pollutants and their effects on the environment

 ENTX 741 AIR POLLUTANTS AND HEALTH (Credit, 3 hours).
-The science and technology of air pollution and its control, effects of air pollutants on plant and animal life and on inanimate objects and materials and methods of detecting and measuring air.
+The science and technology of air pollution and its control, effects of air pollutants on plant and animal life and on inanimate objects